brochwerger/crawler/README.md

 - Add monitoring thread that periodically prints status (queue sizes and such)
 - Limit queue size and add waiting when queue is full ?
 - ~~Depth limiting mechanism only works with `nthreads == 1`.
-Need an alternative mechanism to force workers to stop.~~ Maybe levearge the timeout capability of python queues?
+Need an alternative mechanism to force workers to stop.~~ Maybe leverage the timeout capability of python queues?

 ## Observations